 By Charles Duhigg

-The true goal of your training programme should be to change employee behavior!
-Duhigg immerses you in the mind of your learner, providing you with the tools to shape employee behavior with maximum efficiency!
+The true goal of your training programme should be to change employee behaviour!
+Duhigg immerses you in the mind of your learner, providing you with the tools to shape employee behaviour with maximum efficiency!
 Soon you’ll become a habit psychology junkie and ‘The Power of Habit’ is the only fix you’ll ever need

 By Adam Ferrier